-But construction companies eager to cash in on that remodeling work may have to wait until spring —unless they can develop strategies for keeping homeowners comfortable in their homes while the work is underway.
+But construction companies eager to cash in on that remodeling work may have to wait until spring — unless they can develop strategies for keeping homeowners comfortable in their homes while the work is underway during winter construction projects.

 Remodeling often slows during the winter months, as cold and wet weather can delay outdoor projects and many homeowners don’t want their homes in disarray during the time of year when families spend more time indoors.
 However, during the slower cold-weather months, construction companies can often offer lower prices due to lower demand, and may be able to complete projects quicker, as they’re not spread thin among many jobs.

-But during an indoor wintertime remodeling project, it’s crucial to show homeowners that a cold-weather project can be executed without interrupting their lifestyle.
+But during an indoor winter construction remodeling project, it’s crucial to show homeowners that a cold-weather project can be executed without interrupting their lifestyle.
 Consider these five tips for ensuring customer satisfaction and keeping your construction company flourishing through the chilly months.

 Sell customers on discounts

 Offering a discount on construction services during the winter could help convince customers to move forward with their projects.
 Even if your labor and overhead prices can’t change, customers may benefit from supplier discounts.
 Remind them that construction supplies are often reduced during the off season, and by undertaking a project now, they can take advantage of those lower prices on lumber, windows, doors, paint and other supplies.